“A walk in nature, walks the soul back home.”

 Makhniyal Second Ridge Trail

 The next hiking trail in the list is Makhniyal Second Ridge Trail.
 A journey that can be covered in 2-2.5 hours, offers not only rich and breath-taking views of the hills but is also covered by pines trees.
-Moving forward on the track, one comes across a spot from where you can view both dams in the city, Rawal Dam and the Khanpur Dam.
+Moving forward on the track, one comes across a spot from where you can view two dams of Pakistan, Rawal Dam and the Khanpur Dam.

 You can start from Makhniyal Village, where you can also park your cars.